 - Also partially explained, in-story, with the original Mule being destroyed in the episode War Stories, and the fancy new one being bought with the proceeds from the sale of the Lassiter.

-- The Godzilla series has been going on for over fifty years, and started with men is rubber suits smashing miniature cities to men in rubber suits smashing miniature cities done BETTER!
+- The Godzilla series has been going on for over fifty years, and started with men is rubber suits smashing miniature cities, evolving to men in rubber suits smashing miniature cities done BETTER!